BBrees/Python_Beginner_Project_1/README.md

 tax - calculate basic sales tax

-rock_paper_scissors - use of if and else statements to make a game; additional use of str.lower() to facilitate exception management
+rock_paper_scissors - use of if and else statements to make a game; additional use of str.lower() to facilitate exception management; additionally imported from standarded library to utilize randomization function on lists